Wednesday, September 18, 2024

 Not July 2024.

 My dear friend, Mary Vaeth and I began the month of June with optimism.
-She is a neighbor, and we met years ago at our monthly book club, and we clicked at once.
+She is a neighbor, and we met years ago at our monthly book club.
+We clicked at once.
 Even though Mary is twelve years or so older than me, we had much in common.
 She loved reading, visiting and writing.
 We often met for lunch.

 Later, Mary’s daughter texted me to check on her mom.
 I cautiously related the coffee incident.
 Her daughter thought her mom should see a doctor.
-Her daughter cares, and Mary is fortunate to have her.
+Her daughter cares about her mom, and Mary is fortunate to have her.

 The doctor said Mary had health issues, but they weren’t severe.
 So that’s good, right?